meyskens/scaleway-debian-coreos/README.md

 **This image is meant to be used on a C1 server.**

 We use the Docker's building system and convert it at the end to a disk image that will boot on real servers without Docker.
-Note that the image is still runnable as a Docker container for debug or for inheritance.
+Note that the image is still runnable as a Docker container for debug or for inheritance, but really running Docker inside Docker?.

 [More info](https://github.com/scaleway/image-tools#docker-based-builder)